openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

      - ``scripts/build-assets.sh xmodule``

-       A Bash implementation of XModule asset copying.
-The aforementioned attributes will be moved from the XModule-style XBlock classes into a simple static JSON file, which the Bash script will be able to read.
+       Initially, this command will just call out to the existing ``xmodule_assets`` command.
+Eventually, in order to make this step Python-free, we will need do either one or both of the following:

-       The initial implementation of build-assets.sh may just point the existing ``xmodule_assets`` script.
+       + `Reimplement this step in Bash <https://github.com/openedx/edx-platform/issues/31611>`_.

-       Eventually, if possible, it would be desirable to `entirely remove this step <https://github.com/openedx/edx-platform/issues/31624>`_.
+       + `Remove the need for this step entirely <https://github.com/openedx/edx-platform/issues/31624>`_.

    * - + **Build stage 3: Run Webpack** in order to to shim, minify, otherwise process, and bundle JS modules.
 This requires a call to the npm-installed ``webpack`` binary.